nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 if the user has not yet cycled backward.
 To consider all these cases, the `commandInputString` is passed as a parameter to `CommandStringStash#getPrevCommandString(String commandInputString)` and `CommandStringStash#getPassedCommandString(String commandInputString)`.
-The `commandInputString` is the current command in the CLI textbox and is returned from these methods in the case of invalid operations so there is no change to the CLI textbox.
+The `commandInputString` is the current command in the CLI textbox and is returned from these methods in the case of invalid operations so that there is no change to the CLI textbox.

 </div>